dutt/new_dev_tips/social.md

 It's a lot better for eveyone if you ask a colleague the same day than if you're stuck at a problem for a week.

+Nobody knows everything.
+I've worked for a couple of years now and still ask questions, search and find new things I didn't know more or less daily.

 ## Interruptions

 If someone takes the time to explain something, don't interrupt.